PortlandStatePowerLab/raspberrypi-tutorial/Errors/README.md

 Similarly, on another Pi, the error message "Could not find a package configuration file proivded by 'boost_filesystem'" popped up.
 This issue was also resolved by reinstalling boost through the process in the tutorial.

-## Errors with getting a Pi to connect to the PSU-IoT network
+## Errors with connecting a Pi to the PSU-IoT network
 Here is a list of things to check if the Pi will not connect to the IoT network:
 * Make sure the MAC address is registered and that the correct pre-shared key is being used.
 * Check the date and time of the Raspberry Pi!
 If it is off from the actual date/time (even by a few seconds), it will have trouble with connecting.
 [You can manually reset the date/time.](https://raspberrytips.com/set-date-time-raspberry-pi/#:~:text=NTP%20is%20enabled%20by%20default,%3AMM%3ASS%27%E2%80%9C.)